xt1/Help/Introduction/COM to NetServer API Migration/Searching Examples/Search on Contact Name Using the COM API.md

     if (isOK)
     {

-    //create a new Contact instance using
+    //Create a New Contact instance using
     SOFind

     SOContacts newContacts =